Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Placenta Problems

 Suspected placenta problems are usually the trigger that make many pregnant women realize the vital role the placenta plays in the care of their developing baby.
 This miraculous organ functions as the baby's lifeline, the sole source of nutrients and oxygen.
 It's their provider and protector, filtering out harmful waste products.
-Through this connection, you and your babe are tethered, bonded together on the journey toward birth.
+Through this connection, mother and baby are tethered, bonded together on the journey toward birth.

 How the Placenta Forms